ibm-cloud-docs/openwhisk/z_archive_mobile_push_actions.md

 # Push Notification package
 {: #openwhisk_catalog_pushnotifications}

-This pre-installed package is not available in the Tokyo region.
-Please see the installable [Push Notification](/docs/openwhisk?topic=cloud-functions-ow_push_notifications) package for the action `sendMessage` using IAM authentication
-{: tip}

 Learn how to create a Push Notification package binding, and send a simple push notification using the `/whisk.system/pushnotifications` package.
 {: shortdesc}